Skip to content

 Originally released as a PSVR exclusive, Iron Man VR flew its way onto Quest in 2022, making some drastic improvements to the experience along the way.
 While the technical constraints of the system marred the PSVR release, Iron Man VR on Quest is a different beast.

-There's practically no load times and switching to a standalone system without wires makes the gameplay more immersive than ever.
+There are practically no load times, and switching to a standalone system without wires makes the gameplay more immersive than ever.
 You'll embody Tony Stark and his suit of armor in a thrilling and engaging story-driven campaign, featuring combat and traversal that adds up to an addictive superhero experience.

 Read more: Iron Man VR Quest 2 Review